Gift ideas – Books to get or give

 “What gets us into trouble is not what we don’t know.
 It’s what we know for sure that just ain’t so.”

 So here are two recommendations of books that challenge our views, esp about the things we know for sure.

-The Culture of Defeat – On Natinoal Trauma, Mournnig, and Recovery, Wolfgang Schivelbusch (2001) — Esp Chapter One, about the successful counter-revolution by the post-bellum American South.
-The regained dominence over their black neighbors, at a high cost — slow modernization, economic inferiority vs. the North and West.
+The Culture of Defeat – On National Trauma, Mourning, and Recovery, Wolfgang Schivelbusch (2001) — Esp Chapter One, about the successful counter-revolution by the post-bellum American South.
+The regained dominance over their black neighbors, at a high cost — slow modernization, economic inferiority vs. the North and West.

 The Culture of War, Martin van Creveld (2008) — About the truth that American cannot face: we love war.